mesosphere/dcos-commons/frameworks/kafka/docs/managing.md

 If you installed this service with a prior version of DC/OS, this configuration will not have been persisted by the the DC/OS package manager.
 You can instead use the `options.json` file that was used when [installing the service](#initial-service-configuration).

-<strong>Note:</strong> You need to specify all configuration values in the `options.json` file when performing a configuration update.
+**Note:** You must specify all configuration values in the `options.json` file when performing a configuration update.
 Any unspecified values will be reverted to the default values specified by the DC/OS service.
 See the "Recreating `options.json`" section below for information on recovering these values.

 #### Recreating `options.json` (optional)